-Figure 7.
+Figure 2.2.
 Khan Academy and Khanmigo chatbot interface

-Created by Khan Academy, chatbot Khanmigo helps students with various subjects, and also lets them talk with famous historical figures (see Figure 7).
+Created by Khan Academy, chatbot Khanmigo helps students with various subjects, and also lets them talk with famous historical figures.
 The chatbot offers individualized guidance to students on math, science and humanities problems; a debate tool with suggested topics like student debt cancellation and Al's impact on the job market; and a writing tutor that helps the student craft a story, among other features.